munaveed/Smart-Traffic-Pi4J/README.md

 This prototype demonstrates a real-time traffic controller where Safety > Flow.
 By implementing Preemptive Priority Scheduling, the system ensures that emergency overrides are handled with zero-latency, while a Binary Semaphore maintains hardware integrity across four concurrent threads.
 This project successfully bridges the gap between high level Java multithreading and low-level embedded hardware.

-For a deep dive into the System Architecture, Semaphore Implementation, and Priority Scheduling logic, read the full final project report in my docs folder
+---For a deep dive into the System Architecture, Semaphore Implementation, and Priority Scheduling logic, read the full final project report in my docs folder